DipendraDLS/Java_Intermediate/README.md

       =>> In order to run JDBC Connectivity Code:\
             a.
 At first create database name 'JavaJDBC' in MySQL database.
 (See script.sql inside each project.)\
             b.
 Inside each code modify:\
-                    - url = "jdbc:MySQL://localhost:3306/JavaJDBC"; (subprotocol can be MySQL or mariadb that depends)\
+                    - url = "jdbc:MySQL://localhost:3306/JavaJDBC"; (subprotocol can be MySQL or mariadb that depends according to       Operating System)\
                     - username = 'db_username' (specify database username most probably 'root' in windows)\
                     - password = 'db_password' (leave blank if no any password is set)